 It’s a rare thing to find a burger that describes you, but on our Burger Bros recent outing, I saw just that at the top of the menu at Urban Taphouse.
 Now, I’ve just put myself on the same pedestal as a very Welsh sounding burger so I feel I should tell you why I’m qualified to judge the self-styled burger of my fathers.

 1. I have three very Welsh names (Lloyd David Williams)

 2. I grew up in the valleys and sound like it (innit like)

 But why why why I hear you ask.
-We’ll, like the Welsh team the flavours were always going to be a winner.
-The bacon was perfect for me, crispy but not too hard, loads of flavour but not overpowering.
-The brioche bun was lightly toasted which actually added some much needed texture to the dish.
+Well, like the Welsh team the flavours were always going to be a winner.
+The bacon was perfect for me, crispy but not too hard, loads of character but not overpowering.
+The brioche bun was lightly toasted which actually added some much-needed texture to the dish.
 The cheese was melted and lovely, it worked perfectly with the meat.
-The pan fried leeks were a nice Welsh twist, it was nice to have something a little different but that still worked with the flavours we know work so well.
+The pan-fried leeks were a nice Welsh twist, it was nice to have something a little different but that still worked with the flavours we know work so well.

 So my verdict, a very solid 4/5 It might be getting extra for saying it’s Welsh but I’m Welsh so tough shit because I loved it.
 A great twist on a classic executed brilliantly and not pretending to be anything it’s not.
-It only missed top marks because it played it safe with the flavours but there’s always room in my life for a great bacon cheese burger.
+It only missed top marks because it played it safe with the flavours but there’s always room in my life for a great bacon cheeseburger.
 Da Iawn diolch.
+Proper tidy like.

 Other burgers we’ve eaten at Urban Taphouse –